otam-mato/JavaScript_de-obfuscation_re-engineering/README.md

    For 'LAMBERT', the sum is 499.

-   For 'RIPLEY', the sum is 469.

    The ASCII values for the characters in `LAMBERT` are:

    - L: 76
    - A: 65